Percutaneous Arterial Cannulation - Guideline for Undertaking

 - Lignocaine 1% 1 -2 ml (3mg/kg), if required, must be either prescribed by a doctor or non-medical prescriber or administered according to a patient group direction.

-- Undertake only radial or dorsalis pedis artery cannulation in accordance with the Learning Guide and Competency Standard Statements (LTHT 2009).
+- Undertake only radial artery cannulation in accordance with the Percutaneous Arterial Cannulation and Radial Artery Puncture Learning Guide and Competency Standard Statements (LTHT 2020)

 - Problems/complications occurring during the procedure must be reported directly to senior medical staff so that a decision for further intervention/referral can be made.